 - 1. Expensive Personal Items Uniform damage claims for expensive personal items are subject to reimbursement at an amount less than the replacement cost. - 2.
 Claims Claims for items not within the intent of this policy will not be allowed. - 3.
-Receipts In order to account for use life, officer will keep cost of receipt of all uniform purchases which he must keep on file, and he must furnish to the Department upon its request. - 4.
-Negligence No reimbursement if caused by negligence on the part of the employee.

-D. Procedure for Reimbursement-Uniforms and Privately Owned Equipment

-1. Inspection of Damaged Uniform or Equipment Item - Any damaged uniform or equipment item for which a reimbursement claim will be submitted shall be examined by the claimant's supervisor prior to being repaired or replaced.

-- 2. Filing of Claim The unit employee who has sustained damage or loss of covered equipment or uniform shall submit a written claim to his supervisor which shall identify the property damaged or lost, the circumstances surrounding its loss or damage, the owner of the property, the amount of the claim and whether or not other reimbursement has been sought or received. - 3.
-Review of Claim The Sheriff or his designee shall review and either approve or disapprove the claim.
-If the claim is disapproved, the reasons shall be stated on the back of the form.
-Claims for over \$25 must be approved by the Chief Administrative Officer.

-E. Disposition - Damaged Article
+Receipts In order to account for use life, the employee will keep cost of receipt of all uniform purchases and must furnish to the Department upon request. - 4.
+Negligence No reimbursement if caused by negligence on the part of the employee. - D. Procedure for Reimbursement-Uniforms and Privately Owned Equipment - 1.
+Inspection of Damaged Uniform or Equipment Item Any damaged uniform or equipment item for which a reimbursement claim will be submitted shall be examined by the claimant's supervisor prior to being repaired or replaced. - 2.
+Filing of Claim The employee who has sustained damage or loss of covered equipment or uniform shall submit a written claim to the employee's supervisor which shall identify the property damaged or lost, the circumstances surrounding its loss or damage, the owner of the property, the amount of the claim and whether or not other reimbursement has been sought or received. - 3.
+Review of Claim The Sheriff or designee shall review and either approve or disapprove the claim.
+If the claim is disapproved, the reasons shall be stated.
+Claims for over twenty-five dollars (\$25) must be approved by the Chief Administrative Officer. - E. Disposition Damaged Article

-Whenever an article of uniform or equipment is surveyed as damaged beyond repair, the Sheriff or his designee shall take custody of such article upon submission of a claim and shall hold it until the claimant is reimbursed.
+Whenever an article of uniform or equipment is surveyed as damaged beyond repair, the Sheriff or designee shall take custody of such article upon submission of a claim and shall hold it until the claimant is reimbursed.
 The article shall then be disposed of in an appropriate manner.